Pig slaughter: Czech Republic

 In some countries traditional pig slaughter is a special event.
 Pig slaughter in the Czech Republic has usually taken place during the winter months, when low temperatures make it easier to store fresh meat and meat products.
 Preparations for the event extended over a number of days and involved a variety of ceremonies.
-The event itself was accompanied by the making of traditional dishes such as jitrnice, tlačenka and škvarky.
+The event itself was accompanied by the making of traditional dishes such as jitrnice, tlačenka, prdelačka and škvarky.
 After the slaughter, the young men of the village would visit neighbours and relatives bringing gifts of meat and fresh soup.
 The pig slaughter ended with what was called a karmina, a special celebration held in the household where the slaughter had taken place.
 Invited guests, sometimes dressed in masks, would join in the feasting and drinking.
 In the past, the traditional pig slaughters usually ended on Ash Wednesday.

 Traditional pig slaughters (zabijačka) still (as of 2011) take place in public at Masopust (Mardi Gras) celebrations in many Czech towns and villages.

 However the domestic pig slaughter is a disappearing tradition.
 During the communist era it was cheaper and people preferred to raise and slaughter pigs at home.
 Many Bohemian and Moravian villagers worked in the JZD (collective farms) and it was easier for them to obtain the foodstuffs needed to fatten a pig.
 Since then pig raising and slaughtering has become less common in Czech villages and towns.
 It is also subject to regulation by the European Union.
 In 2009 Jan Březina, Czech politician and MEP, commented that: "The discovery that in Romania the animals are not paralyzed before slaughter provoked a hysterical reaction on the part of the European institutions.
 The older member states have begun calling for more stringent European regulation."

 The traditional domestic pig slaughter was a favourite theme of the renowned Czech painter Josef Lada.
 In the play Prase (The Pig, 1987), Václav Havel tries to buy a pig for a zabijačka by local villagers, with difficulty because as a dissident he is considered politically suspect.
 In 1968, Jiří Šebánek, a founder of the Jára Cimrman Theatre, wrote the play The Pig Slaughter at Home.
 Toilet Horror.